Open and UnRar RAR Files on a Mac

 - Download an app from the these link which can identify rar files, both apps are fine but we like UnArchiver for multi-use function

-- UnRarX is a free download and you can get it here
+- UnRarX is also a free download and you can get it here

 The unrar’ed contents will be placed into the same directory as the rar file originated.
 For example, if the rar file is in the ~/Downloads/ folder, that’s where the extracted rar file contents will be located as well.